aliiakbarkhan/women-safety-prototype/README.md

 # Women Safety Application Prototype 🚨👩‍💻
 <img src = "Screenshots/Black Grey Aqua Grunge Gaming YouTube Banner (1).png" width="100%" height="auto"/>

+## All Rights Reserved.
+This repository and its contents are copyrighted.
+No part of this repository may be reproduced, distributed, or used without explicit permission from the owner.

 ## Overview 🌍✨
 This repository contains the Figma prototype for a **Women Safety Application**.
 The app is designed to provide quick access to safety features, including an SOS system, location sharing, and a volunteer network to help women in distress.
 The prototype focuses on ease of use, accessibility, and modern UX design.